 Perhaps you’ve noticed, but the holidays can be an extraordinarily wasteful time.
 As a whole, Americans produce 25% more waste between Thanksgiving and the end of the year.
 All the extra food, extra travel, extra wrapping paper…there’s a lot going on.
-And unfortunately, that often translates into extra waste.
+Unfortunately, that often translates into extra waste-produces usually 25 million extra tons of garbage per week. .
 Now, I’m not saying you should cancel Christmas with your family.
 There’s nothing better than good times and good food with good people.
-However, there are a few easy things you can do to reduce waste while making the holidays a more sustainable, celebratory time!
+However, there are a few easy things you can do to reduce waste while making the holiday season a more sustainable, celebratory time!

-Shop local.
 This means that there is less shipping of items (less waste!) from the time it’s made to the time it gets into your hands.
-Plus, you’re supporting local businesses who thrive off your patronage!
+Plus, you’re supporting local businesses that thrive off your patronage and just is a great way to give back during the holiday season.

-Choose your tree wisely.
 There’s great debate between the plastic tree and real tree camps over which is truly better for the environment.
-Here’s where your habits can make a difference: if you buy a high quality faux tree and plan on using it for 20 years, that’s probably your more sustainable bet (as opposed to buying a new plastic tree every five years or so).
+Here’s where your habits can make a difference: if you buy a high-quality faux tree and plan on using it for 20 years, that’s probably your more sustainable bet (as opposed to buying a new plastic tree every five years or so).
 If you cut down a real tree every year from a sustainable tree farm and recycle it wisely, like replanting it or using it as mulch, that can be a great option.
 Evaluate your family’s preferences, habits, and abilities to make the most sustainable choice!
+Click here for more about buying the most eco-friendly tree.

 One of the greatest areas of waste is in gift-wrapping, and there are so many ways wrapping can be done in a more sustainable manner.
 So many that we decided it needed its own section in this blog post!
 We can reduce this toll on the environment with a watchful consumer eye, finding fun alternatives, and even have some crafty fun with friends or little ones in the process.